Poke in the Dark

 Looking away from her texting, Brittany replies, "Night dad."

-Tim gives out that quick look that has become so familiar, trying to make me feel bad for being on the computer so much.
+Tim gave out that quick look that has became a familiar expression, trying to make me feel bad for being on the computer so much.
 But it doesn't work anymore.
 I am beyond that.
 Heck, I am now making pennies per hour online.
 I will go to bed when I am good and ready.

 Work Harder Not Smarter